tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Log in/Google-accounts.md

 <img src="/assets/GoogleSignIn/GoogleSignIn_01.png" alt="PrintScreen" width="45%"/><br>

 3. A pop up window appear to sign in using _Google_ accounts.
-First, provide your e-mail or phone number used to authenticate in your _Google_ account.
+First, provide your e-mail ou phone number used to authenticate in your _Google_ account.

 <img src="/assets//GoogleSignIn/GoogleSignIn_02.png" alt="PrintScreen" width="45%"/><br>